 Then you can empty the Trash on Mac and restart your computer to exit safe mode.

-What's great about using Macube Cleaner is that you can free up more space by performing a whole cleanup on your Mac, clearing caches data, logs, mail/photos junks, unneeded iTunes backups, apps, large and old files and more.
-To delete the trash with Macube Cleaner:
+What's better about using Macube Cleaner is that you can free up more space by performing a whole cleanup on your Mac, clearing caches data, logs, mail/photos junks, unneeded iTunes backups, apps, large and old files and more.
+Here’s how to delete the trash with Macube Cleaner:

-Download and install Macube Cleaner on your Mac.
+Step 1 Download and install Macube Cleaner on your Mac.
+It’s free to use for up to 7 days with full function.

-Click Scan and the program will scan out all junk files on your Mac in seconds.
+Step 2 Launch the program and choose Smart Scan to clear junk files.
+The program will scan out all junk files on your Mac in seconds.

-Also, if the file is named with weird characters, rename the file.
+Also, if the file is named with weird characters, just rename the file, and usually you will be able to delete it normally.

-Start up your Mac in Recovery mode: hold down Command + R keys when the Mac starts up;
+Step 1 Start up your Mac in Recovery mode: hold down Command + R keys when the Mac starts up.

-When you see the Apple logo with progress bar, release the keys;
+Step 2 When you see the Apple logo with progress bar, release the keys.

-You will see the macOS Utilities window, select Disk Utility > Continue;
+Step 3 You will see the macOS Utilities window, select Disk Utility > Continue.

 After the repairing is done, quit Disk Utility and restart your Mac.
 You can empty the Trash now.

-3. When You Cannot Empty Trash Because of System Integrity Protection
+4. Fix Cannot Empty Trash on Mac Due to System Integrity Protection

 System Integrity Protection(SIP), also called rootless feature, was introduced to Mac since Mac 10.11 to prevent malicious software from modifying protected files and folders on your Mac.
 To remove files protected by SIP, you need to disable SIP temporally.
 To turn off System Integrity Protection in OS X El Capitan or Later:

-Enter the command into the terminal: csrutil disable; reboot.
+Step 3 Enter the command into the terminal: csrutil disable; then reboot.

 Now the Mac boots up, empty the Trash.
 After you have done clearing the Trash, you're recommend to enable SIP again.
 You need to put the Mac into Recovery mode again, and this time use the command line: csrutil enable.
 Then reboot your Mac to make the command to take effect.